Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   }
   ```

-- **Direct Method (Command)**: One method is supported in this sample: `getMaxMinReport`.
+- **Direct Method (Command)**: One device command is supported in this sample: `getMaxMinReport`.

-  If any other methods are attempted to be invoked, the log will report the method is not found.
-To invoke a method, select your device's Direct Method tab in the Azure IoT Explorer.
-Enter the method name `getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format and select Invoke method.
+  If any other commands are attempted to be invoked, the log will report the command is not found.
+To invoke a command, select your device's Direct Method tab in the Azure IoT Explorer.
+Enter the command name `getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format and select Invoke method.

   ```json
   "2020-08-18T17:09:29-0700"
    ```

-  The method will send back to the service a response containing the following JSON payload with updated values in each field:
+  The command will send back to the service a response containing the following JSON payload with updated values in each field:

   ```json
   {